awsdocs/amazon-fsx-windows-user-guide/doc_source/managing-file-shares.md

 ### Creating a Continuously Available Share<a name="create-ca-share"></a>

-You can only create continuously available \(CA\) shares using the Amazon FSx CLI for Remote Management on PowerShell on Multi\-AZ file systems only\.
-This is because CA shares require a clustered file server set up, available only with Multi\-AZ file systems\.
+You can create continuously available \(CA\) shares using the Amazon FSx CLI for Remote Management on PowerShell\.
+CA shares created on an Amazon FSx for Windows File Server Multi\-AZ file system are highly durable and highly available\.
+An Amazon FSx Single\-AZ file system is built on a single node cluster\.
+As a result, CA shares created on a Single\-AZ file system are highly durable, but are not highly available\.
 Use the `New-FSxSmbShare` with the `-ContinuouslyAvailable` option set to `$True` to specify that the share is a continuously available share\.
 The following is an example command to create a CA share\.

 ```
 New-FSxSmbShare -Name "New CA Share" -Path "D:\share\Marketing" -Description "CA share" -ContinuouslyAvailable $True